-In the course of the course, in addition to the further development of the independently themed work plan brought to the master's program, the students are given individual assignments.
-The purpose of the individual assignment is to make the student overcome his professional shortcomings and, ideally, to give him a topic in which there is also the possibility of a successful diploma thesis later on.
-The task aims at dynamic technical and creative development.
+In addition to the further development of the independent project, the students are given personalized assignments.
+The purpose of these assignments is to make the student overcome their professional shortcomings and, ideally, to give them a topic that bears the promise of a successful diploma thesis later on.
+The given task is to be taken quite literally as it aims at dynamic technical and creative development.
 We put pressure on those weak points that are different from everyone else's, which, in our opinion, could be an obstacle to the development of talent or to further thinking about the given topic.
 It is reasonable for student answers to be adapted to the individually assigned task.
 Plan so that you "see" the end result.
 How and in what form do you want to show the material - installation, photo book, questions of size and quantity, technical expectations, etc. - and take this into account from the beginning, build along these lines.
 Look at the individual tasks as a round-the-clock question that will help you better understand your basic assumptions.